Many Will Enter, Few Will Win: Cost and Sensitivity of Exploratory Dynamics

 Energy dissipation in the translational proofreading system allows it to more accurately discriminate among tRNAs with similar binding energies.
-This property can be couched in terms of sensitivity or signal gain: the input signal is the binding energy of a particular tRNA and the output is the likelihood that the tRNA will successfully transfer its amino acid to the peptide chain each time it interacts with the ribosome.
+This property can be couched in terms of sensitivity or signal gain: the input signal is the binding energy of a particular tRNA ($\epsilon_\text{bind}$) and the output is the likelihood that the tRNA will successfully transfer its amino acid to the peptide chain each time it interacts with the ribosome.
 In Fig.~\ref{fig:sensitivity}, we quantify this output by plotting the success ratio $s = p_\text{elong}/(1-p_\text{elong})$ for a system with only one type of tRNA present ({\em i.e.} $g=0$).
 The more sensitive this ratio is to the binding energy, the more capable the system will be of distinguishing between tRNAs with small binding energy differences.
+Note that we assume transition state heights are tied to the intermediate bound state (Fig.~\ref{fig:sensitivity}A, inset), so that the hydrolysis and elongation rates ($k_{h0},k_{p}$) remain constant throughout.

-For a passive system with $\epsilon_\text{drive}=0$, the success ratio scales exponentially with the binding strength in both the strong binding and weak binding limits.
+For a passive system with $\epsilon_\text{drive}=0$, the success ratio scales exponentially with the binding strength in both the strong-binding and weak-binding limits (Fig.~\ref{fig:sensitivity}, black curve).
 In the presence of strong energetic driving and weak binding, the success ratio exhibits a quadratically steeper scaling, implying greater sensitivity of the system.
 When binding is very strong, then unbinding becomes vanishingly unlikely and the system loses its ability to stack multiple binding energy differences, reverting back to the lower sensitivity.
 The classic definition of sensitivity as the derivative of the logarithm of the output~\cite{owen2023size} is plotted in Fig.~\ref{fig:sensitivity}B, demonstrating that intermediate driving confers the greatest sensitivity values.